johnfairh/steamworks-swift/README.md

 * ~sourcekit won't give me a module interface for `CSteamworks` to see what else the importer is doing.
 Probably Xcode's fault, still not passing the user's flags to sourcekit and still doing insultingly bad error-reporting.~ fixed in Xcode 15?!
-* Linux only: random parts of Glibc silently fail to import.
+* ~Linux only: random parts of Glibc silently fail to import.
 SMH.
 Work around in C++.
-  See `swift_shims.h`.
+  See `swift_shims.h`.~ Fixed in 6.0 ("for now")
 * ~Linux only: implicit struct constructors are not created, Swift generates a ref to a non-existent method that fails at link time.
-Work around with dumb C++ allocate shim.~  Sort of fixed in 5.9, but instead `swiftc` crashes on some uses -- on both macOS and Linux.
-Check by refs to eg. `CSteamNetworkingIPAddr_Allocate()`, see `steam_missing.h`.
+Work around with dumb C++ allocate shim.~  ~Sort of fixed in 5.9, but instead `swiftc` crashes on some uses -- on both macOS and Linux.
+Check by refs to eg. `CSteamNetworkingIPAddr_Allocate()`, see `steam_missing.h`.~ Fixed in 6.0.
 * Linux only, _again_: SPM test auto-discovery has no clue about C++ interop.
 Work around by smashing in the flag everywhere...
+Swift 6 - worse now, utterly broken on Linux with yams 3rd-party dependency.
+Maybe fixable with swift-testing - for now nobbled those tests on Linux.
+Yay?
 * ~Swift 5.8+ adopts a broken/paranoid model about 'projected pointers' requiring some fairly ugly code to work around.
 Verify with the `__ unsafe` stuff in `ManualTypes.swift`.~ fixed by Swift 6ish